Toolbone/RNAdvanceArcht/README.md

 [![React Navigation V5](https://img.shields.io/badge/React%20Navigation-v5.7.3-blue.svg)](https://reactnavigation.org/)

 This project aims to act as a template for React Native.
 This project configured with redux, redux saga and redux persist.
-Uses the latest version of react-navigation (v5)
+Uses the latest version of react-navigation (v5).

+This project also serves as a template for Wordpress + Woocommerce mobile app, which makes it more real-world project template!

 ## Recently Build
  * [x] iOS